 Come mid-September, the apple trees are ready for picking.
 There are orchards in every state, where you can pick your own apples at a great price.
-Check out our list of the best orchards in Vermont.
+Check out our list here: New England Apple Picking: Top Spots in Each State.

 It’s a blast to walk through the trees picking apples with friends and family and then head home for an afternoon of baking.
 (This is also a great fall date idea!)

 This street is a shopping icon in Boston’s Back Bay.
 You’ll find 8 blocks of boutiques, restaurants, and more.